✨ There are FOUR new Feed. recipes and there is something for everybody...

-Made from hazelnuts, cocoa, pea and soya protein and oils selected for their high nutritional value, the Feed.
-Spread is a delicious and creamy meal which is sure to please even the the fussiest of eaters.
+Made from hazelnuts, cocoa, pea and soy protein and oils selected for their high nutritional value, the Feed.
+SPREAD is a delicious meal which is sure to please even those with fussiest of taste buds.

-The sugar in the Feed.
-Spread comes from the fructose present within the recipe.
+The sugar present within the Feed.
+SPREAD comes from the fructose used in the recipe.
 There are a number of reasons as to why we chose to use fructose.

-- In manufacturing the product, there is better stability with the pea protein and the oils which are rich in unsaturated fatty acids.
+- In manufacturing the product, fructose acts as a stabilizer for the pea protein and the oils which are rich in unsaturated fatty acids.

 Why have you used two different vegetable proteins?

-We chose to use ingredients that provided all of the essential amino acids required in order to maintain a healthy diet.
+We chose to use ingredients that provided all of the essential amino acids required to maintain a healthy diet.

 What about palm oil?

-With regards to the oils used, we decided to use palm and rapeseed oil because they are between 4 to 6 times lower in saturated fatty acids, therefore providing better nutritional value.
-Another major reason we decided not to use palm oil was because of the negative environmental impact associated with the sourcing of palm oil.
+With regards to the oils used, we decided to use sunflower and rapeseed oil because they are between 4-6 times lower in saturated fatty acids and therefore provide better nutritional value.
+Another major reason we decided not to use palm oil was because of the negative environmental impact associated with its sourcing.